-- 1 The default name that will appear in the Chooser of a Macintosh® will usually be BRN_xxxxxx_P1_AT (where xxxxxx is the last 6 digits of the Ethernet address) - 2 From a Macintosh[®] network, the easiest way to change this name is to assign an IP address to the printer and then use a Web browser to change the name.
+- 1 The default name that will appear in the Print Center of a Macintosh® will usually be BRN_xxxxxx_P1_AT (where xxxxxx is the last 6 digits of the Ethernet address) - 2 From a Macintosh® network, the easiest way to change this name is to assign an IP address to the printer and then use a Web browser to change the name.
 Connect to the printer using a web browser and then click on Network Configuration.
 Enter the password (the default password is access) then select Configure AppleTalk.
 Click on BRN_xxxxxx_P1_AT, then on Service Name.
-Enter the new name that you wish to appear in Chooser.
-Then click on Submit. - 3 Mac OS® 8.6 or later supports TCP/IP printing. - 4 The default password for Brother print servers is access. - 5 Refer to the Quick Setup Guide for information on how to print the printer settings page on your print server. - The Automatic Private IP Addressing (APIPA) protocol automatically assigns an IP address from the range: 169.254.1.0 to 169.254.254.255.
+Enter the new name that you wish to appear in Print Center.
+Then click on Submit. - 3 The default password for Brother print servers is access. - 4 See How to Print a Network Configuration Page on page A-8 for information on how to print the Network Configuration Page on your print server. - The Automatic Private IP Addressing (APIPA) protocol automatically assigns an IP address from the range: 169.254.1.0 to 169.254.254.255.
 If the APIPA protocol is disabled, the default IP address of a Brother print server is 192.0.0.192.
 To change it, use the printer control panel (if applicable), the BRAdmin Professional, Web BRAdmin software or let your DHCP server allocate an IP address to the printer.